getify/You-Dont-Know-JS/async & performance/ch4.md

 As you can see, there's no `run(..)` call (meaning no need for a library utility!) to invoke and drive `main()` -- it's just called as a normal function.
 Also, `main()` isn't declared as a generator function anymore; it's a new kind of function: `async function`.
 And finally, instead of `yield`ing a promise, we `await` for it to resolve.

 The `async function` automatically knows what to do if you `await` a promise -- it will pause the function (just like with generators) until the promise resolves.
+We didn't illustrate it in this snippet, but calling an async function like `main()` automatically returns a promise that's resolved whenever the function finishes completely.

-**Note:** The `async` / `await` syntax should look very familiar to readers with any experience in C#, since it's practically identical.
+**Note:** The `async` / `await` syntax should look very familiar to readers with  experience in C#, since it's basically identical.

-The proposal essentially codifies into a syntactic mechanism support for the pattern we've already derived, which is combining async promises with sync-looking flow control code.
+The proposal essentially codifies support for the pattern we've already derived into a syntactic mechanism, which is combining promises with sync-looking flow control code.
 That's the best of both worlds combined, to effectively address practically all of the major concerns we outlined with callbacks.

 The mere fact that such a ES7'ish proposal already exists and has so much early support and enthusiasm is a major vote of confidence in the future importance of this async pattern.